Logo white Logo

 View the Directory of Child Passenger Safety Technicians (CPST) to find contact information for CPSTs in Whitman County.

-A special thanks to the Pullman Police Department who prioritize offering no-cost car seat installations to our community!
+A special thanks to the Pullman Fire & Police Departments who prioritize offering no-cost car seat installations to our community!

 Safe Play